-1.5 History and Heritage
+History and Heritage

 The 'Canch Park' has two distinct parts with different names, this reflects key development phases in the park's history.
-The park is divided by a linear watercourse with the area to the north being known as 'The Canch'.
-This was provided for public use in 1912 in response to growing demand for public recreational facilities in the town.
+'The Canch' was provided for public use in 1912 in response to growing demand for public recreational facilities in the town.
 The area to the south named as 'Memorial Gardens' was an addition to the park in 1938.
 This was laid out in a more traditional formal parkland design to accommodate the new Carnegie Library and museum building.